cloudydeno/deno-kubernetes_apis/lib/README.md

 ## Changelog

+* `v0.2.0` on `2020-12-29`:
+  * Includes 'builtin' APIs generated from K8s `v1.20`.
+  * Patching and deletion is more stable; mistype error messages are vastly improved.
+  * ApiExtensions and ApiRegistration groups are now included.
+  * Updating `/x/kubernetes_client` API contract to `v0.1.2`.
+  * Reflector implementation has been moved up to `/x/kubernetes_client`.
+  * Core's proxy endpoints (Node/Pod/Service) are now implemented and usable.
+  * CRDs are now generated from original YAML instead of from a cluster's generated APIs.
+  * cert-manager's CRDs have been updated to `v1` and external-dns's CRDs also added.

-* `v0.1.0` on `2020-11-17`: Initial release, with 'builtin' APIs generated from K8s v1.19.
+* `v0.1.0` on `2020-11-17`:
+  * Initial release, with 'builtin' APIs generated from K8s `v1.19`.
-    There's still a fair amount of TODOs for particular resources, and structure types.
+  * There's still a fair amount of TODOs for particular resources, and structure types.
-    A workable Reflector implementation is included.
+  * A workable Reflector implementation is included.
-    cert-manager's CRDs have a generated client as well, as an experiment.
+  * cert-manager's CRDs have a generated client as well, as an experiment.

 ## TODO

 * [x] PATCH requests
 * [ ] Solidify Quantity, Duration, etc
-* [ ] Reconcile deletion response kinds
+* [x] Reconcile deletion response kinds (might still be fallout)
 * [ ] Story for generating API clients directly from CRD specifications
 * [ ] Story for generating the whole API surface of a specific cluster
-* [x] Move Reflector implementation upstream to /x/kubernetes_client
+* [x] Move Reflector implementation upstream to `/x/kubernetes_client`